gschmutz/bigdata-spark-workshop/07a-spark-iceberg/README.md

-# Working with Apache Iceberg Table Format
+# Working with the Apache Iceberg Table Format

-In this workshop we will work with [Apache Iceberg](https://iceberg.apache.org/), an open table format for huge analytic datasets that brings ACID transactions, schema evolution, and time travel to Apache Spark™ and big data workloads.
+In this workshop we will work with [Apache Iceberg](https://iceberg.apache.org/), a high performance open-source format for large analytic tables.
+Iceberg enables the use of SQL tables for big data while making it possible for engines like Spark, Trino, Flink, Presto, Hive, Impala, StarRocks, Doris, and Pig to safely work with the same tables, at the same time.

 The same data as in the [Object Storage Workshop](../02a-minio-object-storage/README.md) will be used.
 We will show later how to re-upload the files, if you no longer have them available.

-We assume that you have done Workshop 3 **Getting Started using Spark RDD and DataFrames**, where you have learnt how to use Spark from either `pyspark`, Apache Zeppelin or Jupyter Notebook.
+We assume that you have done Workshop 3 **Getting Started using Spark RDD and DataFrames**, where you have learnt how to use Spark from Apache Zeppelin or Jupyter Notebook.

 ## Prepare the data, if no longer available